 Experiments that challenge all learners

-Together with our partners at the iMINT-Akademie from Berlin’s Senate Department of Education, Youth, and Science and the state teacher training Landesinstitut für Schulqualität und Lehrerbildung Sachsen-Anhalt (LISA), we have created a wide range of materials for inclusive lessons.
+Together with our partners at the iMINT-Akademie from Berlin’s Senate Department of Education, Youth, and Family and the state teacher training Landesinstitut für Schulqualität und Lehrerbildung Sachsen-Anhalt (LISA), we have created a wide range of materials for inclusive lessons.
 Our common goal in heterogenous classrooms is to support teachers in shaping inquiry-based, hands-on and skills-based lessons in STEM subjects that challenge every learner.
 Since September 2022, the Web-based training “Inklusion in der digitalisierten Welt” (“Inclusion in the digitalized world”) complements our joint portfolio for German-speaking teachers.

 The experiments enable individual promotion for learners in inclusive STEM lessons without sacrificing the classroom community experience.
 Everyone contributes to the extent that she or he is able.
 Handicaps – with or without special needs – or language, cultural, and socio-economic factors are not limiting or exclusive.
 While the subject matter is the same for all students, the material is introduced in a way that is easy to initially grasp, with incremental hints and additional assignments of varying difficulty providing further steps.
 Each student’s working and learning pace is accommodated, and the approach is based on diversity and community.
 Hands-on experience during lessons helps establish learning-process-related values such as team orientation, tolerance, and a sense of responsibility.

 The collaboratively-developed teaching and learning materials are based upon Siemens Stiftung’s international education program Experimento and align with parts of iMINT-Akademie’s standards for experimentation in inclusive lessons.
 All materials can be downloaded and modified for free under the public creative commons license CC BY-SA 4.0.

 - Measuring by sense (German) (years 5 and 6)